tapis-project/python-sdk/tapy/dyna/sketch.md

 t = DynaTapy(base_url='https://dev.develop.tapis.io', username='testuser1', password='testuser1')
 ```

-Note that we are providing the username and password of a valid user account (`testuser`)
+Note that we are providing the username and password of a valid user account (`testuser1`)
 for the develop tenant.
 However, those fields were optional.
 We could have created the Tapis
 client without the username or the password with the plan to add them later, for example:
 ```